About the Host School

 The IB Centre opened with the first student intake in September 2011.
-Currently there are 212 students in three year groups with 16 expatriate teachers and 5 Chinese teachers.
+Currently there are 268 students in three year groups with 19 expatriate teachers and 5 Chinese teachers.
 Our students are lively and interesting young people who have adapted to a new pedagogy, new school and new teachers.
 Many are also boarding for the first time.
 They are keen to learn and excited about the challenge of the IB and the requirement to study in English.
-The centre has access to all resources from the host school, including science labs, IT, studios, and lecture theatres.
+The Centre has access to all resources from the host school, including science labs, IT, studios, and lecture theatres.
 It also has its own classrooms, study rooms, teacher rooms, printing room and meeting room.

 Shanghai is an exciting "cutting edge" cosmopolitan city with a multitude of activities.
 It is an architecture lover’s dream, with ultramodern skyscrapers, colonial lane houses, and Buddhist temples virtually side-by-side.
 There are exhibitions, jazz clubs, shopping malls and many quaint side streets with small restaurants to sample.
 With friendly local people and a large expatriate community it is easy to make friends.
 Shanghai offers a fast-paced urban lifestyle for the on-the-go professional with simple or sophisticated tastes.
 Travel opportunities abound both domestically and around Asia.

-Our teachers live within a 30-minute walk/10 minute drive of the school in northern Shanghai, though some staff do live closer to downtown.
+Several teachers live within a 30-minute walk/10 minute drive of the school in northern Shanghai, though some staff do live closer to downtown.
 Shanghai has a great public transport system and the thousands of taxis offer convenient travel to and from downtown.

 Teacher Case Study

 Margaret Hadley, Centre Principal